Beal scores 35 points, Wizards top Suns 140-132

+“It’s the first time he’s done it all year,” Washington guard Bradley Beal said.
+“It was definitely needed for everybody.
+It was a point of emphasis on just winning games and what it takes to win games.

+“He did a good job of teaching and breaking down what he expects from everyone.
+That’s what we needed.
+We got a good result tonight.”
-PHOENIX (AP) — Bradley Beal scored 35 points, Thomas Bryant added 23 and the Washington Wizards held on to beat the Phoenix Suns 140-132 on Wednesday night.

-Washington bounced back from a 13-point loss at Denver a night earlier by shooting 57% from the field and making 19 of 35 3-pointers.
+Beal scored 35 points, Thomas Bryant added 23 and the Wizards held off a late Phoenix rally to win the second game of their four-game trip.
+Washington bounced back from a 13-point loss at Denver on Tuesday by shooting 57% from the field and making 19 of 35 3-pointers.

+“You grow up day by day, 24 hours at a time,” Brooks said.
+“We always want to expedite that as fast as we can, but it’s about growing each day.”

 Phoenix fell below .500 — at 8-9 — for the first time this season.
 Devin Booker led the Suns with 27 points and eight players scored in double figures, but they couldn’t contain the Wizards on a consistent basis.